webaverse/docs/docs/create/mounts.md

 title: Mounts and Vehicles
 ---

+Mounts and vehicles are rigged glTF files that now have a place for your avatar to sit on and commandeer the object.

+<iframe width="100%" height="400" src="https://www.youtube.com/embed/U_qhkB55gw0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Blender

-Mounts and vehicles are rigged glTF files that now have a place for your avatar to sit on and commandeer the object.
-This is specified in the model as the `sitBone`:
+The place where you avatar sits on is specified in the model as the `sitBone`:

 ```
 {